derekmegyesi/AI-Projects/README.md

 # AI Projects

-This repository is a collection of projects focused on AI-assisted development, product thinking, and system design.
+This repo serves as a centralized portfolio of applied AI product experiments and system designs.

 ## Projects